we-l-ee/CastAway/README.md

 in reflect calc. for water scene will be rendered in BASIC_TEXTURE mode and it will be scale with 0,-1,0 vector.
 Actually it must be rendered -WorldUp but worldup in tis mostly constant pos Y direction.(THIS deprecated)

-about sRGB use be aveare of the fact that GLFW framebuffer creation needs to be informed.
-After bloom efect glfw framebuffer wont be used soo ???
+about sRGB use, be aware of the fact that GLFW framebuffer creation needs to be informed.
+After bloom effect glfw framebuffer won’t be used so ???

 on water rendering:
 water level of the world will be 0,0,0 plane...
 And will be used for clipplane for rendering the upper part of the scene and -y scale it for reflection